1712n/dn-institute/content/attacks/posts/2018-01-28-Coincheck.md

 - Inadequate hot wallet security: Coincheck lacked sufficient measures to secure their hot wallet, which enabled the attackers to gain unauthorized access.
 - Insufficient multi-signature authentication protocols: Coincheck's authentication mechanisms were inadequate, allowing the hackers to exploit vulnerabilities and bypass authentication controls.
-- Lack of comprehensive risk management practices: Coincheck's failure to implement robust risk management practices contributed to the success of the attack
+- Lack of comprehensive risk management practices: Coincheck's failure to implement robust risk management practices contributed to the success of the attack.